Headliners Newsmaker explores final year of WWI Centennial Commemoration, March 29

-March 13, 2018 | By Lori Russo | LRusso@stantoncomm.com
+March 20, 2018 | By Lori Russo | LRusso@stantoncomm.com

 On Thursday, March 29, the National WWI Museum and Memorial, America’s official WWI museum and memorial as designated by Congress, will mark the final year of their centennial commemoration of WWI with a panel discussion on the lasting effects of the Great War at a National Press Club Headliners Newsmaker at 10 a.m. in the Bloomberg room.

-Panelists will include:
+Panelists are expected to include:

-· Dr. Michael Neiberg, Best-selling author and Chair of War Studies in the Department of National Security and Strategy at the United States Army War College
+- Dr. Michael Neiberg, best-selling author and chair of War Studies in the Department of National Security and Strategy at the United States Army War College.

 This press conference is open to credentialed media and Press Club members free of charge, with advance-registration required here.